pforret/jekyll.forret.com/_posts/2021/2021-01-14-cpu-benchmark-apple-silicon-m1.md

   - silicon
   - speed
 ---
-When I started working with my Mac Mini M1, I felt it was faster, but I couldn&#8217;t really compare with a proper benchmark.
+When I started working with my Mac Mini M1, I felt it was faster, but I couldn't really compare with a proper benchmark.
 I work a lot with video so I created an Apple (M1 and older) benchmark that is focused on CPU-heavy video programs: `ffmpeg` and `primitive`.

 ## Benchmark 1: ffmpeg